andres-erbsen/dename-writeup/dename.md

 protocols such as DNSSEC or DNSCurve do not protect against authority compromise either.

+In **DANE**[@daneRFC], the
+manager of a DNS domain assigns public keys to its subdomains.
+This limits the effects of the compromise of an assigner to its subtree, but the root is still a central point of failure.

 **Certificate Transparency**[@CertificateTransparancy] provides a means to detect certificate authority misbehavior.
 Its creators argue that the threat of public scrutiny would deter intentional violations of the certification practices and provide additional motivation for the certificate authorities to keep their systems secure.
 However, the effectiveness of these indirect measures has not been proven, so they currently insufficient to give a strong security guarantee.
-In DANE[@daneRFC], the manager of a DNS domain assigns public keys to its subdomains.
-This limits the effects of the compromise of an assigner to its subtree, but the root is still a central point of failure.

 **Availability-based:**
 With Convergence[@convergence] or Perspectives[@perspectives], public